Orlando Whistlecraft: Life

-He is referenced in "Rats", a short story by M. R. James: "so fine was the April of that year which I have reason to believe was that which Orlando Whistlecraft chronicles in his weather record as the "Charming Year".
+He is referenced in "Rats", a short story by M. R. James: "so fine was the April of that year—which I have reason to believe was that which Orlando Whistlecraft chronicles in his weather record as the "Charming Year".

+Whistlecraft died "in some poverty" on 27 February 1893.
+He was buried in Thwaite's St George Church on 3 March 1893.
+His tombstone reads "Orlando Whistlecraft, Weather Prophet & Poet".
+He is remembered in the Thwaite village sign designed in 2000, which features a sun and clouds.

 Personal life

 Whistlecraft married Elizabeth Rush, who was born in Stonham Parva, at St George's parish church Thwaite on 28 Mar 1834.
-They had six children; Diana (1834), Julia (1836), Orlando (1837), Caroline (1839), Arthur (1840), Amelia (1852).
+They had six children.